msawangwan/tic-tac-toe-unity3d/README.md

 tic-tac-toe (wip)
 =

-An simple (yet, complicated) implementation using the Unity3D framework -
+implementated using the Unity3D framework
+-

 **Goal**